 Hello!
 I know its been awhile (we bought a house, gutted it, and are still putting it back together), but here I am on another crazy trip and had some time to share.
 Like old times!

 This exact trip in some ways I’ve been planning for 5 years.
 This was my next stop when I decided to ditch all future plans and go to Nepal is help earthquake relief efforts.
-I ended up meeting Ben (my fiance now), starting a non-profit (Casd USA), and changing my life because of that trip.
+I ended up meeting Ben, starting a non-profit (Casd USA), and changing my life because of that trip.
 BUT that doesn’t erase how much I’ve still wanted to get to Borneo and see the Orangutans!

 As you may know, Orang Utans are one of the great apes that are distant relatives of ours.
 They historically lived in many jungles on many islands in what today is Malaysia and Indonesia, but they are now critically endangered due to habitat loss (palm oil plantations) and hunting.
 With only an estimated 50,000 left in the wild in Borneo, we still lose 2,000-3,000 every year.
 However there is a 46 square mile forest preserve in the Sabah region of Borneo that was established in 1964, where the Sepilok Orangutan Rehabilitation Centre provides care for injured and orphaned orangutans and transitions them back to the wild.
 None of the 40-60 orangutans there are kept in cages-they are free to roam the forest and come to the daily fruit feedings whenever they want to.
 The young orangutans typically stay in the nursery area of the center where there are ropes and platforms to climb on, and volunteers teach them to build leaf nests every night.